Overview of non-fatal drownings in Ontario

 Non-fatal drowning categorization framework(NDCF)

-Severity of respitory impairment after the drowning process stopped
+Severity of respiratory impairment after the drowning process stopped

 Mild impairment